kirjs/ng2-codelab/README.md

 # Codelab
 This is an codelab platform designed to simplify creating interactive exercises.

+This app is intended with Angular v2 and is intended to teach angular v2.

 Demo:
 https://ng2ts-c64e3.firebaseapp.com/

+## Longer term plans.
+* Adding more content
+* Adding features
+* Generalizing the app

 ## Starting the server
 This is a temporary hack to allow synchronous loading of the exercises.